 The days of linear product development and launch are long behind us.
 Today, in many industries, competition is formidable and products are multitudinous.
-Therefore, in order to build a profitable business it is already worth inviting the most important person in the business plan – the customer – into the process of inventing and constructing the product.
+Therefore, in order to build a profitable business, it is already worth inviting the most important person in the business plan – the customer – into the process of inventing and constructing the product.
 This is the essence of Customer Development.
 What does building a great company look like step by step?

 Today, few are willing and able to afford such a risk.
 That's why lean startups have been using the Customer Development model for more than 20 years – an entire process that organizes the search for an effective, scalable business model.
 What makes Customer Development different from the cascading process?
-A person can acquire new knowledge and skills by cramming – repeating them aloud again and again or reading a passage repeatedly.
-However, they are acquired much more effectively by applying the Kolb's cycle:

 In an identical way, Customer Development revises the hypotheses made in business at each stage of development.
 All this is done to weed out incorrect assumptions, draining time and money, as quickly as possible, and to nurture and develop pertinent ideas.
-And in all this, our compass, polar star and reference point is the customer.

 Have you successfully validated your hypotheses about the problem and its solution, and collected a lot of valuable information about your real customers?
 Does your product prototype (MVP, Minimum Viable Product) solve the given problem effectively enough to convince your audience and encourage them to buy?
 Congratulations!
 Not many startups get this far.
 Having already got the sparrow in the hand (small, but able to fly), we can prepare to attach bigger wings to it.
 We are entering the market verification (Customer Validation) phase.